Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Lanczos algorithm to compute the response function

 Moreover, as discussed in \secname~\ref{sec:ansatz}, the one-phonon Green function does not provide the most general response to the experimental probe, but it is limited to probes interacting linearly with atomic displacements.

-In this section, we derive a very efficient algorithm that allows computing the elements of the response function to any general external perturbation, that is computationally achievable in systems of hundreds of atoms even with $\bDfour \neq 0$.
+In this section, we derive a very efficient algorithm that allows computing the elements of the response function to any general external perturbation, that is computationally achievable in systems of hundreds of atoms in the full anharmonic regime (even with $\bDfour \neq 0$).

-The response function to any generic probe can be obtained from the total Green function (\eqname~\ref{eq:full:green:function}).